Learn how to create an app with Google Sheets and discover all the benefits it will bring to your business – digital transformation for SMBs.

 The suite of Google collaboration and productivity tools is preferred for many small and medium businesses (SMBs) across industries and geographical locations.
 Cloud-native tools such as the Google Sheets, Google Docs, and Meet empower companies to connect their teams, create documents and forms, and access and control their data.
-To create an app with Google Sheets adds to the value of these tools.
+Creating an app with Google Sheets adds to the value of these tools.
 They become even more important for smaller companies which often struggle with the innovation process due to limited financial resources and internal capabilities.
+In this article we´ll show you how easy it is to create an app with Google Sheets.

 Among the suite of Google work tools, Google Sheets is one of the most commonly used applications.
 It is known as the best alternative to Microsoft Excel, which is hosted in the cloud.
 You can have it for free for personal use, as well as employ it as a part of the paid professional G Suite.